soyart/webtools/README.md

 1. You prepare your source directory and resources

-2. You update central configurations in `webtools.conf` to reflect your needs
+2. You update your site manifest(s) in `manifest.json` to reflect your needs

 3. You run a webtools command to perform some task